aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ### Perimeter
 The perimeter VPC hosts the Organization's perimeter security services.
 The Perimeter VPC is used to control the flow of traffic between AWS Accounts and external networks: both public and private via GC CAP and GC TIP.
 This VPC hosts Next Generation Firewalls (NGFW) that provide perimeter security services including virus scanning / malware protection, Intrusion Protection services, TLS Inspection and Web Application Firewall protection.
 If applicable, this VPC also hosts reverse proxy servers.

+####
+* **Primary Range**: The *AWS Secure Environment Architecture* recommends that the perimeter VPC have a primary range in the [RFC1918][1918] block (e.g. `10.7.4.0/22`), used only for subnets dedicated to 'detonation' purposes.
+This primary range, in an otherwise-unused [RFC1918][1918] range, is not intended to be routeable outside of the VPC, and is reserved for future use with malware detonation capabilities of NGFW devices.
-The Architecture recommends that the perimeter VPC have a primary range in the [RFC1918][1918] block (e.g. `10.7.4.0/22`) for the detonation subnet, and a secondary range in the [RFC6598][6598] block (e.g. `100.96.250.0/23`) used for the overlay network (NGFW devices inside VPN tunnel) for all other subnets.
-This secondary range is assigned by an external entity (e.g. Shared Services Canada).
+* **Secondary Range**: This VPC should also have a secondary range in the [RFC6598][6598] block (e.g. `100.96.250.0/23`) used for the overlay network (NGFW devices inside VPN tunnel) for all other subnets.
+This secondary range is assigned by an external entity (e.g. Shared Services Canada), and should be carefully selected in order to co-exist with *AWS Secure Environment Architecture* deployments that exist at peer organizations; for instance other government departments that maintain a relationship with the same shared entity in a carrier-grade NAT topology.
+Although this is a 'secondary' range in VPC parlance, this VPC CIDR should be interpreted as the more 'significant' of the two with respect to Transit Gateway routing; the Transit Gateway will only ever interact with this 'secondary' range.

 ![Endpoints](./images/perimeter.drawio.png)